Form 1095-B or the Health Coverage Form

 Filing Your Return Without Form 1095-B

 The IRS does not require you to include Form 1095-B with your tax return, so you can keep it for your records.
 However, the IRS will receive a copy of your 1095-B form, so make sure that you report your information accurately from the 1095-B on your return.
 The eFile.com application will help you do this by checking your return for errors after you enter your health insurance information.
 You should generally receive the form by the beginning of March 2020 for 2019 Tax Returns.
 However, if you do not receive the form, don't worry, as you do not need to wait for the form in order to prepare and efile your tax return, especially if you already know your health insurance information.

 Reporting Your 1095-B on Your Return

-During the Healthcare section of the eFile.com tax interview, answer "Yes" for the first question on having health insurance for the entire year and "No" for the second question for having insurance through the Marketplace.
-Once you do this, the software will check a box on your tax return reporting that you had full-year health insurance coverage.
+During the Healthcare section of the eFile.com tax interview, answer Yes for the first question on having health insurance for the entire year and No for the second question for having insurance through the Marketplace.
+This information will be used to calculate any amounts needed to be reported for the Premium Tax Credit and prepare the necessary forms.

 If You Are Not Covered By Health Insurance All Year

 If there is information in Part III of Form 1095-B stating that you did not have health insurance for the entire year, review this information to determine if there are months when you or your family members did not have coverage.
-If there are months you did not have coverage, you should determine if you qualify for an exemption from the requirement to have coverage.
-Otherwise, you must submit an individual shared responsibility payment to the IRS.
+If there are months you did not have coverage, you can go ahead and report the information as it pertains to the Premium Tax Credit.